 Be careful with sun exposure

-The problem is the whitening agents used to make pillows white.
+The problem is with the whitening agents used to make pillows white.
 When they are exposed to sunlight, they start to break down and the color of your pillows gradually changes.

 Be careful of overexposing your pillows to sunlight!